mfgaspar/blog.source.code/_posts/2018-10-03-Kettle on the Edge.markdown

 * To be able to re-include plugins as we need;
 * Consume as less memory, cpu and disk space as possible.

 Let me know if you find issues and please contribute with improvements.
 Share experiences and feedback while using it!
-We can make it much better, I just spend couple of hours putting this in place, so I know that lots of improvements can be done.
+We can make it much better, I just spend couple of hours putting this in place, so I know that lots of improvements can and must be done.

 ## Getting PDI on a diet